cc4s/cc4s/README.md

     using full optimization and without debugging info.
 -   for the gxx configuration the following additional libraries are required
-    - blacs-openmpi
-    - lapack-openmpi
-    - blacsCinit-openmpi
+    - OpenBLAS
-    - scalapack-openmpi
+    - scalapack
-- make sure, ctf is built for your configuration
+- make sure, the above library dependencies are built for your configuration
-- run `make -j 8 [CONFIG=<config]` to build for the desired environment, by default for `icc`.
+- run `make -j 8 [CONFIG=<config]` to build for the desired environment, by default for `gxx`.
 The `-j` option issues a parallel make on 8 processes.
 - run `make install [CONFIG=<config>]` to copy the executable to the specified target directory.
 The default is `~/bin/cc4s/<config>`.
 - the intermediate build files for each build environment can be found in the